maximo30/VRAR/README.md

 ### Other:
 #### 3D animation:
 1. [TreeJs](https://github.com/mrdoob/three.js/) - The aim of the project is to create an easy to use, lightweight, 3D library with a default WebGL renderer.
 The library also provides Canvas 2D, SVG and CSS3D renderers in the examples.
+####Contribute
+No license, just feel free to contribute: add/edit/copy/re-use/distribute/play/show to your best friends, to this repository.